isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``config-set`` Command
 --------------------------

-The ``config-set`` command instructs the server to replace its current configuration with the new configuration supplied in the command's arguments.
+The :isccmd:`config-set` command instructs the server to replace its current configuration with the new configuration supplied in the command's arguments.
 The supplied configuration is expected to be the full configuration for the target server, along with an optional logger